pontocom/SecLabs/appsecurity/dvwa/vulnerabilities.md

 ## W3AF

+**Quick note**: looks like this tool is no longer supported by Kali Linux.

 To run the W3af tool it is preferable to use the console version (it is faster).
 To make a test, we can use a pre-configured profile or use a custom audit.
 In this case we will perform an automatic audit using the `OWASP_TOP10` profile, which allows detecting the most common vulnerabilities in Web applications.

     w3af_console